Balance Trainer Dead Bug exercise demonstration image

 Home Friendly

-This core stability exercise, performed supine with a foot on a balance trainer, targets the abs and obliques to build anti-extension strength and inter-limb coordination.
+A core stability exercise using a balance trainer that targets abs and obliques to build anti-extension strength and inter-limb coordination; commonly scaled by adding weights or bands.

 About Exercise